 How You Can Treat Your Allergies

-How to Prevent Allergies
+How to Prevent Allergies From Contact Lens Solutions

 Still, if glasses are not an option for you, you may need to switch to preservative-free care products.
-Some of these have what’s called a “disappearin” preservative that’s gone before the solution comes in contact with your eyes.
+Some of these have what’s called a “disappearing” preservative that’s gone before the solution comes into contact with your eyes.

 Hydrogen peroxide systems are preservative-free.
 The neutralizing step eliminates the preservative and makes the solution less irritating to your eyes.
 Look for products that are preservative free, but have an expiration date.

 Non-aerosol preservative-free saline will generally last about two weeks after opening.
 Also consider a type of Laser Refractive Surgery (LRS) such as LASIK.